worldwide-coders/educational-store/README.md

 - As a signed in user, I would like increase or decrease the number of items in my cart.
 - As a signed in user, I would like to purchase products in a shopping cart using [Stripe](https://stripe.com/docs/checkout).
+- As a signed in user, I would like to see all my past orders.

 ### Reach Goal(s)
-- As a signed in user, I would like to see all my past orders.
 - Build a search feature so that people can search for specific products by name.
 - Create a feature that allows for item donation
 - Create a feature that allows the user to choose which school will receive their donation
 - Create a feature that shows the total amount of items purchased (donated money)
-- Inventory would be editable by an admin user
+- Item inventory would be editable by an admin user

 ### Technologies Used